 Dear Lokesh,

-The purpose of the uplifted eye gaze is to help us access higher states of awareness called superconsciousness.
-When we enter higher states of consciousness our eyes will naturally uplift.
-By uplifting our eyes as part of our meditation practice it supports our effort to enter those higher states.
+The uplifted eye gaze aims to help us access these higher states of awareness.
+When we enter higher states of consciousness, our eyes will naturally uplift.
+By uplifting our eyes as part of our meditation practice, it supports our effort to enter those higher states.

-You might be interested in learning the basic meditation technique that Yogananda taught, called Hong-Sau meditation, which includes concentrating at the spiritual eye.
-You can learn it free at www.ananda.org/meditation/meditation-mini-course/.
+You might be interested in learning the basic meditation technique that Yogananda taught, called Hong-Sau meditation, which includes concentrating on the spiritual eye.
+You can learn it for free at www.ananda.org/meditation/meditation-mini-course/.

 Many Blessings,